The Others (2001 film): Critical response

-Nicole Kidman's performance received widespread critical acclaim.
+Nicole Kidman's performance received acclaim.

+Metacritic, which uses a weighted average, assigned the a score of 74 out of 100, based on 29 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-A. O. Scott of The New York Times stated, "The Others is a flawed if interesting vehicle.
+A. O. Scott of The New York Times wrote: "The Others is a flawed if interesting vehicle.
 The anxious indeterminacy of the first section proves hard to sustain, and as Mr. Amenábar moves away from elegant minimalism, the story begins to become cluttered and confusing, rather than spare and enigmatic."
 Scott highlighted Kidman's performance, writing that she "embodies this unstable amalgam with a conviction that is in itself terrifying.
 The icy reserve that sometimes stands in the way of her expressive gifts here becomes the foundation of her most emotionally layered performance to date."

-Roger Ebert gave the film two and a half stars out of four, praising that "...Alejandro Amenábar has the patience to create a languorous, dreamy atmosphere, and Nicole Kidman succeeds in convincing us that she is a normal person in a disturbing situation and not just a standard-issue horror movie hysteric".
-However, he noted that "in drawing out his effects, Amenábar is a little too confident that style can substitute for substance".
+Roger Ebert gave The Others two and a half out of four, writing: "Alejandro Amenábar has the patience to create a languorous, dreamy atmosphere, and Nicole Kidman succeeds in convincing us that she is a normal person in a disturbing situation and not just a standard-issue horror movie hysteric."
+However, he felt that "in drawing out his effects, Amenábar is a little too confident that style can substitute for substance".

-Neil Smith of the BBC awarded the film four out of five stars, writing: "Shot in oppressive sepia amid near-darkness (Grace's children having a rare ailment that precludes exposure to sunlight), Amenábar racks up the tension to unbearable levels."
-Time Out praised the film as "confident and controlled...
+Neil Smith of the BBC awarded The Others four out of five, writing: "Shot in oppressive sepia amid near-darkness (Grace's children having a rare ailment that precludes exposure to sunlight), Amenábar racks up the tension to unbearable levels."
+Time Out praised it as "confident and controlled...
 Absence makes the heart beat faster: the absence of light, the corporeal absence of loved ones.
 Shrewdly cast, Kidman is pitch perfect.
 It's a clammy, ingenious film, one of the best studio movies of the year."

-Kenneth Turan of the Los Angeles Times cited Kidman's performance as the film's greatest strength, writing that she "has thrown herself into her role as if it were Lady Macbeth on the London stage, with formidable results.
+Kenneth Turan of the Los Angeles Times cited Kidman's performance as the greatest strength, writing that she "has thrown herself into her role as if it were Lady Macbeth on the London stage, with formidable results.
 Though Kidman doesn't hesitate to make Grace high-strung and as tightly wound as they come, she also projects vulnerability and courage when they're called for.
 It's an intense, involving performance, and it dominates and energizes a film that would be lost without it."

-Although the film deals primarily with the spiritual interaction of ghosts with each other rather than with living humans, William Skidelsky of The Observer has suggested that it was inspired by the 1898 novella The Turn of the Screw, written by Henry James.

-In July 2025, The Hollywood Reporter ranked it number 14 on its list of the "25 Best Horror Movies of the 21st Century."
+In 2025, The Hollywood Reporter named The Others the 14th-greatest horror film of the 21st century.